 River Rally Program

-Part of what makes River Rally so special is that river and water champions from around the country get to learn from presenters with expertise in diverse disciplines and from one another!
-If you care about water and have practical knowledge, tools or solutions to share, we invite you to submit a workshop proposal related to one or more of the themes listed below.
+River Rally provides unique spaces in which river and water champions from across the country come together to learn from experts and one another.
+One of the main ways this happens is through concurrent workshops.
+If you care about water and have practical knowledge, tools, lessons or solutions to share, we invite you to submit a workshop proposal.
+Workshops should relate to one or more of the Workshop Themes and fit one of the Workshop Formats listed below.

 River Rally 2018 Workshops Themes